shovansarkarece/Java/Overloading.md

 4. The **name of the method must be the same**.
 5. The **return type can be different**.
 6. Methods must be defined in the **same class**.
+7. **Java compiler will resolve this at compile time-based on number of parameters, datatype of parameter and order of the parameters.**

+## Example-1
 ```
 public class Calculator {